capability

 Exhibitions

-My skills have been called upon for use on other projects apart from feature films such as modern art installations and exhibitions.
+Stephen's skills have been called upon for use on other projects such as modern art installations and exhibitions.

-Responsible for two rooms within The Body Zone of the Millennium Dome which was built in Greenwich, London to celebrate the new Millennium.
+Stephen was responsible for two rooms within THE BODY ZONE at the Millennium Dome which was built in Greenwich, London to celebrate the new Millennium.
+The Body Zone consisted of a huge half male half female reclining figure designed by Branson Coates Architects.
+Within the body were various rooms the public could walk through.
 The laboratory room involved a member of the public being selected, scanned, the image of their forehead appearing on the over-head screen which then zoomed in to reveal bugs crawling around the skin!
-Great care and attention had to be paid to the health and safety of a very heavily trafficked public space.
+Great care and attention had to be paid to not only the functionality but also the health and safety of a very heavily trafficked public space.

 THE BODY ZONE - MILLENIUM DOME - Lab Room